Walmart to stop accepting military prescription health insurance

 We were surprised to hear Express Scripts ended our multiyear agreement to participate as a pharmacy provider for the Tricare network just a few days after Walmart and Express Scripts signed an agreement on Sept.
 30 for Walmart to serve these members for the next several years.
 We value our Tricare and DOD customers and are disappointed in Express Script’s decision and we have requested more information from them to understand their decision.
 We have asked Express Scripts to honor the agreement we both recently signed.
 We know many members of the military, veterans and their families rely on Walmart for convenient access to affordable prescriptions and this decision will limit their options.
 We hope to come to a resolution to continue as a pharmacy provider for the Tricare network.
 Walmart will continue to offer everyday low pricing on generic drugs that can be accessed by all customers with or without insurance.Luke Kleyn, Vice President of Payer Relations at Walmart

-A local veteran reached out to KNWA/FOX24 News to inform us that he was told by Walmart that they will no longer accept his Tricare insurance, effective Dec.
+A local veteran reached out to KNWA News to inform us that he was told by Walmart that they will no longer accept his Tricare insurance, effective Dec.
 15, 2021.

 In addition to the above statement, a response from the Bentonville-based retailer noted that “Walmart is a longtime supporter of providing pharmacy services to our military communities.”